336

 CLEAR

 At hour 306 of quitting smoking (day 13), nicotine has been completely cleared from your body.
-Vocal Cord Recovery: Laryngeal epithelium is healing.
-Your voice may sound subtly different — clearer, with more range — as the vocal cords shed their chronic inflammation.
+Smoker's Rasp Clearing: laryngeal epithelium is healing and Reinke's edema, the chronic vocal cord swelling caused by smoke, is resolving.
+Your voice may already sound clearer, with more range and less of the gravel that years of cigarettes deposited.
 This is a normal and documented stage of smoking withdrawal.

 WHAT'S HAPPENING IN YOUR BODY